Application. Proposal for Development

 With access off the highway via Davie Lake Road, this site offers potential for highway commercial, residential, RV camping, cultural camps, tourism and agricultural uses such as a greenhouse or nursery.[2]

-According to preliminary designs, the development can provide up to 50 new housing units.
+According to preliminary designs based on current land designations, the development can provide up to 50 new housing units.

 The Band is interested in the proposal because of two short-term needs.

-2. The band is interested in developing commercial properties on or nearby Sas Mighe IR32.
-This development requires a $4 million up-front investment before it can be initiated.
+- The band is interested in commercial development on or nearby Sas Mighe IR32.
+Any commercial development will require at least a $4 million investment.

 Map 1.
 Sas Mighe IR32: Land Use Designations